 Deliveries on public holidays, weekends and after hours can be arranged.

-GardenStuff is a mini-factory without a showroom or a formal shop, however, visitors are welcome on weekdays between 09:00 and 13:00 or by appointment.
-Entering the workshop is at the visitors own risk and parents are responsible for their children.
+GardenStuff is a mini-factory without a showroom or a formal shop.
+However, visitors are welcome from Tuesdays to Saturdays between 09:00 and 15:30 or by appointment.
+GardenStuff is closed on Sundays, Mondays and public holidays.

 All of GardenStuff’s products are constructed with nothing but Quality in mind.
 No corners are cut and no cheap components are used.
 All products are used by the business owners themselves, to test and learn how their creations live up to expectation and how quality and functionality can be further improved.
 If something goes wrong within a reasonable time-span and there is no sign of abuse or misuse, all will be done to rectify the problem.